websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/adding-fields-to-objects.md

 1. Click on *Save*.

-After saving a field to an Object draft, you can click on the field to determine whether or not it is searchable.
+After saving fields to an Object draft, you can select them to define whether they are searchable.
 All fields are searchable by default.

 ![After saving the field, determine whether or not it is searchable.](./adding-fields-to-objects/images/02.png)